 Risk Factors

-There are various factors that may increase your risk of developing allergy-induced asthma.
+Various factors may increase your risk of developing allergy-induced asthma.
 These include a family history of asthma, exposure to environmental allergens, viral respiratory infections, obesity, smoking, and exposure to indoor and outdoor pollution.
 Additionally, taking certain medications, such as aspirin and beta blockers, may increase your risk of developing asthma.

 Symptoms